Benin Punitive Expedition

 During your march on Benin City, you stated that when advancing on a path, the precaution against enemy ambush was by firing volleys (bullets) into the bush on either side at intervals of 1 -2 minutes.
 You also stated that no Benin fighter was sighted on your way up to Benin and that only one dead body did you see all that way.
 However, on your return journey you saw a heap of about twenty- nine dead bodies.

 Captain Sir, may I once again, get you to reconsider your account of stating that dead bodies were strewn all over compounds in Benin.
 You mentioned somewhere in your book that they took away their dead bodies quickly.
 Surely Sir, you can understand that if the dead bodies from your maxim guns and volleys were not left in the forest (bush) they were taken somewhere.
 Benin custom was to bury their dead in their compounds.
-Is it not plausible that as the city was being executed in a hurry, they did not have time to give their loved ones a proper burial and so dumped them in hurry.
+Is it not plausible that as the city was being exvacuated in a hurry, they did not have time to give their loved ones a proper burial and so dumped them in hurry.

 Some people might argue Sir that this was your fault.
+You gunned down thousands of Benin people with your Maxim guns and volleys.

 From page 84 of your book, we get to find out that buildings and compounds in Benin City were unoccupied.
 In fact, the whole city was empty.
 As you mentioned earlier on, all the villages and towns on the outskirts of Benin City had been evacuated because the people did not want to be in your way.
 Benin had also been evacuated.